 Janice had been speaking to her for a full minute until Anna turned her attention back to her friend.
 She re-played her memory back fast forward.

 She considered one comment her friend had said: “It actually looked like your eyes were glowing.”
-They had been but Janice could not have seen it: via Tiara Anna had directed that the illusion be invisible to her friend.
+They had been via a command to Suit but Janice could not have seen it: Anna had directed that the illusion be visible only to the men.

 “It must have been an odd reflection from the sun that made it look that way.”